zeroc-ice/ice/vsplugin/README.txt

 you can configure Ice build properties.

-Note that after adding new configurations or platforms to your project, it might necessary to disable and then re-enable the plug-in in order for the new configuration/platform to get the correct Ice settings.
+Note that after adding new configurations or platforms to your project, it may be necessary to disable and then re-enable the plug-in in order for the new configuration/platform to get the correct Ice settings.